ros-drivers/camera1394/README.rst

 **Warning**::

-  The **master** branch normally contains code being tested for the next ROS release.
+  The master branch normally contains code being tested for the next ROS release.
 It will not always work with previous releases.
   Sometimes, it may not work at all.

-  So, if you want to build for Groovy, check out the **groovy-devel** branch, not **master**.
+  So, to build for Groovy, check out the groovy-devel branch instead of master.

 .. _Camera1394: http://www.ros.org/wiki/camera1394
 .. _image_pipeline: http://www.ros.org/wiki/image_pipeline